bmanry13/case_study_1/Codebook.md

 # Codebook for Case Study 1- US Breweries

 # Introduction
-This codebook contains information about the raw datasets, how it was cleaned and merged, and the final, tidy dataset.
+This codebook contains information about the raw datasets, how it was cleaned and merged, and the tidy dataset.

 # Raw Data Sets:
 * Beers.csv